David Fleming (cricketer)

 David Fleming (born 7 April 1964) is a Scottish former cricketer.

 Fleming was born at Broxburn in April 1964.
 He was educated at the Linlithgow Academy.
 A club cricketer for West Lothian Cricket Club, he made his debut for Scotland as a wicket-keeper in a first-class match against Ireland at Glasgow in 1986.
 He later played four List A one-day matches in 1988, making three appearances in the Benson & Hedges Cup and one appearance in the NatWest Trophy against Glamorgan.
 In these he scored four runs and took two catches.
-Following a successful club season in 2000, he pushed for a return to the Scottish side following a twelve years absence, but he was ultimately not recalled.
+Following a successful club season in 2000, he pushed for a return to the Scottish side following a twelve-year absence, but he was ultimately not recalled.
 A corner of West Lothian's home ground, Boghall, was affectionately known as "Davie's Corner", so-called due to Fleming's reputation for scoring heavily in that particular corner of the ground.
 Outside of cricket, Fleming worked as a salesman for a Broxburn meat company.